OpenEnergyPlatform/academy/docs/index.md

 # Introduction

 Welcome to the training and tutorial section of the Open Energy Platform (OEP).
-Please use the navigation bar on top of the page to:
+Please use the navigation bar on top of the page to navigate through the different training materials we provide.
+These are:

 # :material-school-outline: Courses

-View [courses](courses/01_introduction.md) that each cover a specific topic providing a collection of materials that caters to different target users.

-This is your destination if you want to learn comprehensively about a specific topic.
  We recommend this section as an entrypoint for your work with the Open Energy Family (OEF) tools on the OEP.
-A course can consist of several tutorials as well as other learning materials.
+A [courses](courses/01_introduction.md) typically consists of a collection of several tutorials as well as other learning materials.

+ weave together  a collection of materials that cater to different target users.

 # :material-script-outline: Tutorials

 Browse our single topic [tutorials](tutorials/index.md).
-This is your destination if you want to check and view a specific targeted tutorial.
+This is your destination if you are interested in a specific task at hand, for example how to [upload data to the OEP using the API](tutorials/01_api/02_api_upload.ipynb).

 # :material-account-question-outline: Questions